 Namaste is a Sanskrit word for a respectful salutation performed by joining two palms together.
 Namaste means “I bow before you” or “the God who dwells in me salutes the God who dwells in you.”

 Namaste is a gesture of reverence, gratitude, and respect toward another.
 In recent days in the West, Namaste has become more popular due to the rise of Yoga in the western world.

-According to Indian, Nepalese, and Buddhist cultures, Namaste shows respect and goodwill towards the other.
-This gesture is used in everyday life when saying hello or goodbye, during worship, in prayers, and spiritual practices.
+According to Indian, Nepalese, and Buddhist cultures, Namaste shows respect and goodwill towards others.
+This gesture is used in everyday life when saying hello or goodbye, during worship, in prayers, and in spiritual practices.
 It is also an expression of one of the most commonly used mudras in Hatha Yoga.

-Let me explain everything you need to know about namaste and its spiritual significance below,
+Let us explain everything you need to know about namaste and its spiritual significance below,

 Depending on the context, Namaste can have different meanings, among which are the following: “I bow to you with reverence,” “I honor your divine essence,” “I humbly bow to God in you,” and “I welcome the radiance of the divine light in you,” “I express gratitude to you.”

 In Vedic Literature, Namaste is a combination of “Namah” + “Te.”
 Thus, the word Namah takes the form of Sandhi.
 It is the combination of “Namah” – ‘bow, worship, reverence,’ ‘greeting with a bow’ and ‘te‘- a pronoun in the second person and dative case: ‘you.’

 There is another version of the Namaste translation: “not for me, but for you” this message reflects the main essence of Karma Yoga as selfless service when an act is performed for the benefit of others, without selfish motivation.